-Only on the shot immediately following the break, may shooting player may elect to call a "Push."
-On a "Push Out," (roll-out) the shooter is required to hit the cue ball with the tip of the cue, but the cue ball is not required to touch another ball or a rail.
-Therefore, the rules "BAD HIT" (see 7.3), and "NO RAIL" (see 7.4) under "BALL IN HAND FOUL PENALTIES," (see 7.0) do not apply, but all other foul rules are still in effect.
-The shooting player must declare his intention to push by saying "Push" or "Push Out" either to his opponent or to the referee, or the shot is considered a normal shot.
+Only on the shot immediately following the break, the shooting player may elect to call a "Push."
+On a "Push Out," (roll-out) the shooter is required to hit the cue ball, but the cue ball is not required to touch another ball or a rail.
+The shooting player must declare their intention to push either to his opponent or to the referee, or the shot is considered a normal shot.
 Any ball pocketed on a "Push" stays down except the 9-ball, which would be spotted on the foot spot immediately following the "Push."
 Following a legal "Push" shot, the incoming player has the option to take the shot from the new position(s) or to pass the shot back to the player who Pushed Out.
-No matter who shoots next, on the shot immediately following the "Push Out," all "BALL IN HAND FOUL PENALTIES" (see 7.0) now apply, and the normal course of play continues.
+No matter who shoots next, on the shot immediately following the "Push Out," the normal course of play continues.